yiyuezhuo/UncertaintyDodgeGame.jl/readme.md

 julia Game.jl
 ```

+Due to Julia's JIT, the game will freeze a few seconds at the beginning, and lag when some functions are called the first time.

+### Control

+* Arrow keys: Move the player.
+* Space: Generate an obstacle manually.
+* 1: Toggle visibility of obstacle (default: false. ).
+It is used to learn the mechanism and debug.
+It should not be enabled in a normal play.
+* 2: Toggle auto-generating (default: true).
+You may want to disable auto-generating and press space to generate obstacles and enable visibility to learn the mechanism.
+* 3: Decrease auto-generating frequency.
+* 4: Increase auto-generating frequency.
+* 5: Toggle uncertainty area (default: true).

 ## Illustrations

-Red points are noisy observations location, 8 points are used to portray the contour of the 1σ area of the Kalman Filter.
-So it's possible the target is outside of the area due to properties of Kalman Filter (probability or "failure" to handle big scale maneuver).
+Red points are noisy observations location, and 8 points are used to portray the contour of the 1σ area of the Kalman Filter.
+So it's possible the target is outside of the area due to properties of the Kalman Filter (probability or "failure" to handle big scale maneuver).

 * Blue: The player.
-* White: One sigma uncertainty region for a obstacle.
+* White: One sigma uncertainty region for an obstacle.
-* Red: Noisy observation for a obstacle.
+* Red: Noisy observation for an obstacle.
-* Green: (Enable manually) Exact location for a obstacle.
+* Green: (Enable manually) Exact location for an obstacle.

 ## Tactics

-* If you must choose a uncertainty region to pass, a boarder region is safer, since the obstacle is "distributed" more sparsely and your path have a lower probability to collide with it.
+* If you must choose an uncertainty region to pass, a boarder region is safer, since the obstacle is "distributed" more sparsely and your path have a lower probability to collide with it.
-* The obstacles are always generated from border and point to the center.
+* The obstacles are always generated from the border and point to the center.
 So if you are near the border, you will take the risk of a surprise of obstacle generated.
-While in center region, the prior expected density is higher, but the risk can be avoid by agile control to some extend.
+While in the center region, the prior expected density is higher, but the risk can be avoid by agile control to some extent.

 ## Formulations

-The state of a obstacle is denoted by a 6-vector $X = (p_x, v_x, a_x, p_y, v_y, a_v)$ (position, velocity and acceleration of $x$ and $y$).
-The movement are driven by a random initial speed and a random "force" (the the acceleration follow a Wiener process).
+The state of an obstacle is denoted by a 6-vector $X = (p_x, v_x, a_x, p_y, v_y, a_v)$ (position, velocity and acceleration of $x$ and $y$).
+The movement is driven by a random initial speed and a random "force" (the acceleration follows a Wiener process).

 State transition model (matrix):